eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/topic/topic/topic.rst

 Topic
 =====

-A Topic is a specialization of the broader concept of :ref:`dds_layer_topic_topicDescription`.
+A :class:`Topic` is a specialization of the broader concept of :ref:`dds_layer_topic_topicDescription`.
-A Topic represents a single data flow between :ref:`dds_layer_publisher_publisher` and :ref:`dds_layer_subscriber_subscriber`, providing:
+A :class:`Topic` represents a single data flow between :ref:`dds_layer_publisher_publisher` and :ref:`dds_layer_subscriber_subscriber`, providing:

  * The name to identify the data flow.
  * The data type that is transmitted on that flow.
  * The QoS values related to the data itself.

-The behavior of the Topic can be modified with the QoS values specified on :ref:`dds_layer_topic_topicQos`.
+The behavior of the :class:`Topic` can be modified with the QoS values specified on :ref:`dds_layer_topic_topicQos`.
-The QoS values can be set at the creation of the Topic, or modified later with the :func:`set_qos()` method.
+The QoS values can be set at the creation of the :class:`Topic`, or modified later with the :func:`set_qos()` member function.

-Like other Entities, Topic accepts a Listener that will be notified of status changes on the Topic.
+Like other Entities, :class:`Topic` accepts a Listener that will be notified of status changes on the Topic.